 How does visual language differ from written language?
 How do they interact?
 This course considers these and related issues concerning the nature of visual and written language.
 The course introduces students to the working methods and thought processes of independent artists, and engages students in a dialogue with contemporary artistic, social, and natural and/or political issues under the tutelage of a practicing artist.
 Typically offered every other spring semester.
-Formerly listed as SA 113.
 Three credits.